Pinterest Pixel

 John Michaloudis

-• The WEEKDAY function in Excel returns a number representing the day of week for a given date.
+• The WEEKDAY function in Excel returns a number representing the day of the week for a given date.

 • These functions are essential for organizing data, scheduling tasks, and performing date-based analyses.